Capitol Federal Financial, Inc. (NASDAQ:CFFN) Shares Sold by KBC Group NV

 NASDAQ CFFN opened at $8.63 on Wednesday.
 Capitol Federal Financial, Inc. has a 12 month low of $7.19 and a 12 month high of $11.30.
 The company has a debt-to-equity ratio of 2.51, a current ratio of 1.28 and a quick ratio of 1.20.
 The company has a market capitalization of $1.18 billion, a price-to-earnings ratio of 14.88 and a beta of 0.42.
 The company’s fifty day moving average price is $8.46 and its two-hundred day moving average price is $8.70.

 In other Capitol Federal Financial news, EVP Anthony S. Barry purchased 3,400 shares of Capitol Federal Financial stock in a transaction dated Wednesday, February 1st.
 The shares were bought at an average cost of $8.55 per share, for a total transaction of $29,070.00.
 Following the transaction, the executive vice president now owns 42,477 shares in the company, valued at approximately $363,178.35.
 The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Insiders own 2.10% of the company’s stock.
+2.10% of the stock is currently owned by insiders.

 Separately, StockNews.com downgraded shares of Capitol Federal Financial from a “hold” rating to a “sell” rating in a research note on Saturday, November 19th.